Celery – The Best Vegetable for the HeartReading time: 8 min

 • Celery also lowers blood pressure and is low-calorie.

-• During the growing season, celery needs at least 1 to 2 inches of water from irrigation or rainfall per week.
+• During the growing season, celery needs at least 1 to 2 inches of water from irrigation or weekly rainfall.

 Eat Celery From Now